Stability in the homology of Deligne-Mumford compactifications: Stable graph stratification

-The data of the graph $G$ can be encoded as a set of half edges, a partition that records which half edges are adjacent to the same vertex, and an involution that records which half edges are glued together.
-Let $A$ be the group of permutations of half edges that do not belong to self edges between genus $0$ vertices of $G$.
-Let $A_G \subset A$ be the subgroup which preserves the partition and involution (i.e. respects the graph structure).
-The group $A_G$ acts on $\tilde S(G)$ by relabeling.
+\begin{rmk} We can describe $\Aut(G)$ more formally as follows.
+The data of the graph $G$ can be encoded as a set of half-edges, ${\rm Half}(G)$, a partition $p$ that records which half-edges are adjacent to the same vertex, and an involution $\sigma: {\rm Half}(G) \to {\rm Half}(G)$ that records which half-edges are glued together.
+The half-edges fixed by $\sigma$ correspond to the edges that are adjacent to external vertices in our original encoding of $G$.
+Then $\Aut(G)$ is the subgroup of the permutation group of ${\rm Half}(G)$ consisting of permutations that preserve $p$ and $\sigma$, and which fix pointwise the set of half edges fixed by $\sigma$. \end{rmk}

+The group $A_G$ acts on $\widetilde S(G)$, by permuting the factors according to the action of $A_G$ on the vertices of $\tilde G$, and relabeling the marked points according the action of $A_G$ on the edges of $\tilde G$.

 \begin{prop} For $G \in \rQ(g,n)$, the map $\widetilde S(G) \to S(G)$ induces an isomorphism $\widetilde S(G)/A_G \iso S(G)$. \end{prop}